tarnveerSingh/Data_viz-Python/README.md

 Issues encountered: There were to main issue that I encountered while doing these 2 visualizations.
 1. Data Processing: The initial dataset was too much nested in structure.
 I had to first analyze the structure properly and then extracted the proper data for the visualizations.
 2. Visualization: Firstly, I tried to use D3.js but as I have not dealt with data visualization in JavaScript/React before I was unable learn D3.js in short time.
-But in python, there are several manners that I was confident about using different python packages like pandas, matplotlib, seaborn, plotly and plotly express for its interactive feature.
+But in python, there are several manners that I'm  confident about using different python packages like pandas, matplotlib, seaborn, plotly and plotly express for its interactive feature.
 Finally, I choose python for visualizing this Data.

 #Run